 Hi guys.
-This is Mike from Products, and I want to talk a little bit today about the basics of DLP.
+This is Mike from Products, and I want to talk a little bit today about the basics of data loss prevention (DLP).
 With DLP, typically you're looking for sensitive information inside of content.

 Let's say we have a file here.
 We want to look for a few things.
 One would be personally identifiable information - that is, obviously, something you should care about and is sensitive.
 Payment card information - PCI - regulations around that.
 Or personal health information.
 But there's many other different types, so we'll put et cetera here, as well, for different types of ways you want to identify that something is sensitive, and you may want to apply a different type of action from a protection perspective.